Guide

 CSV vs Excel for large exports

-Choose CSV when you need the fastest, smallest “snapshot” file for sharing or downstream tooling.
-Choose Excel (XLSX) when stakeholders expect a workbook, multiple sheets, or light formatting—then stream it to avoid memory blow-ups.
+Choose CSV when you need the fastest snapshot for sharing or downstream tooling.
+Choose XLSX when stakeholders need workbook delivery.

 Limits, paging, and performance

-Large exports are about controlling scope.
-Increase limits only when necessary, and prefer paging when a dataset can be shipped in chunks.
-This keeps runs predictable and helps teams avoid downloading “the wrong giant file”.
+Keep exports reliable by controlling scope.
+Raise limits only when necessary and prefer paging when datasets can be shipped in chunks.

 When to raise limits